Mosaic: Arabic mosaics

-Mosaics generally went out of fashion in the Islamic world after the 8th century, although Umayyad-style mosaics can be found in later periods for example in the Mamluk-period Zahiriyya Library (est. in 1277) in Damascus and the Qalawun complex (est. in 1285) in Cairo.
+Other examples of mosaic decoration in the Islamic Arab world include the mihrab of the Ayyubid Mausoleum of Shajar al-Durr (1250) and the mihrab of the madrasa within the Qalawun Complex (1285), both in Cairo; the walls of the Zahiriyya Library (1281) and the mihrab of the adjoining mausoleum of the Tankiz Mosque (1318), both in Damascus; the mihrab of the Tankiziyya Madarasa (1330) in Jerusalem; and the mihrab of the Al-Burtasi Mosque (1324) in Tripoli.
 Similar effects of mosaics were achieved by the use of painted tilework, either geometric with small tiles, sometimes called mosaic, like the zillij of North Africa, or larger tiles painted with parts of a large decorative scheme (Qashani) in Persia, Turkey and further east.